ElliotM1091/elliotmurrey.com/README.md

 ### Edits &amp; Suggestions
 - Watch your indentation.
 Your HTML indentation appears to be off.
 - You're missing the &lt;meta charset="utf-8"&gt; tag in your HTML &lt;head&gt;

+## Milestone 2a Feedback
+Your Milestone 2a looks great.
+Your site map and content strategy are well-defined, and your interaction flow is detailed in a way which clearly highlights which features you want to focus upon. (portfolio and contact form).

+The wireframes are excellent.
+I am a little unclear as to how you intend to structure the navigation on the mobile view.
+We can discuss your nav ideas during development.
+Your design ideas are well thought out and clearly defined - these wireframes will function as a guide as you begin coding up your layouts.
+Nice work.

++1 for using the PHP `require_once();` statement, and for grand SEO ambitions :-)

+Your Milestone 2&alpha; passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You are now clear to begin development on your PWP.

+### Edits &amp; Suggestions
+- I advise caution regarding the nav structure shown the mobile view - this may present an increased challenge.
+Bootstrap will be covered later this week.